 Tricky New Testament Textual Issues

-Marcion - Did Marcion edit Luke's Gospel, or did he just promote an early version of Luke?
+Marcion - Is Marcion's Gospel of the Lord simply an edited version of Luke's Gospel, or did Marcion promote an early version of Luke itself?

-Mark 11:11 The Missing Multitude: The multitude who travel to Jerusalem with Jesus disappear when he enters the city.
+Mark 11:11 The Non-Triumphal Entry: The multitude who travel to Jerusalem with Jesus disappear when he enters the city.
 Where did they go?

 The Western Text - There are a number of Greek, Syriac, and (predominately) Old Latin mss of the New Testament that contain a text-type with unusual characteristic readings, some of which may well be older than those found in almost all Bibles.